Monday, October 28, 2019

 And just as its solidity helps us to apprehend intangible things, it helps us to come to terms with our own incarnated nature, for I wonder if we are not as accustomed as we think to this muddy vesture of decay.
 Having to eat, having to drink, having to sleep… do we ever get used to it?
 Part of the mystery of incarnation is that we have to learn how to inhabit our own mortal clay.
 Babies are bewildered by their own bodiliness, and not until after our teenage years do we shed our awkwardness and clumsiness — and sometimes not even then!
 Yet in the sacraments and gestures of this religion in particular, it is precisely the ordinary necessary things in life that are chosen to give the spiritual realm outward form.
 So it is that our bodies and the gritty realities of birth, death and sickness are comprehended and sanctified.

 We can afford not to be shy about the solidity of our faith, and the handholds of the incarnational, sacramental religion by which the details and particularities of the world are made precious and holy, and by which God places himself within our grasp.
-Heaven does not repudiate earth, but redeems it: Deo gratias.
+Heaven does not repudiate earth, but redeems it: therefore Deo gratias.

 Saturday, October 12, 2019